emadehsan/thal/README.md

 [`Puppeteer`](https://github.com/GoogleChrome/puppeteer) is official tool for Chrome Headless by Google Chrome team.
 Since the official announcement of Chrome Headless, many of the industry standard libraries for automated testing have been discontinued by their maintainers.
 The prominent of these are **PhantomJS** and **Selenium IDE for Firefox**.

 For sure, Chrome being the market leader in web browsing, **Chrome Headless** is going to industry leader in **Automated Testing** of web applications.
-So, I have put together this starter guide on how to get started with `Web Scrapping` in **Chrome Headless**.
+So, I have put together this starter guide on how to get started with `Web Scraping` in **Chrome Headless**.

 ## TL;DR
 In this guide we will scrap GitHub, login to it and extract and save emails of users using `Chrome Headless`, `Puppeteer`, `Node` and `MongoDB`.
 Don't worry GitHub have rate limiting mechanism in place to keep you under control but this post will give you good idea on Scrapping with Chrome Headless and Node.
 Also, alway stay updated with the [documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) because `Puppeteer` is under development and APIs are prone to changes.